Test Runner (Twister)

 platform_allow: <list of platforms>

-Set of platforms that this test case should only be run for.
+Set of platforms that this test scenario should only be run for.
 Do not use this option to limit testing or building in CI due to time or resource constraints, this option should only be used if the test or sample can only be run on the allowed platform and nothing else.

 integration_platforms: <YML list of platforms/boards>